The arrangement of the upper teeth in humans. Features of the structure of teeth

 The shape of the canine crown is cone-shaped.
 The cone tapers towards the cutting edge with one pointed tubercle.
 The canines of the lower jaw are similar in shape to the maxillary canines, but smaller and shorter.

-In the dentition, a person has 8 premolars - small molars, 4 on each jaw, 2 on each side.
+In the human dentition there are 8 premolars - small molars, 4 on each jaw, 2 on each side.

-Premolars are present in the permanent bite, and they erupt in place of the fallen milk molars.
-Their main function is crushing food and crushing.
+Premolars are present in the permanent dentition, and they erupt in place of the fallen primary molars.
+Their main function is to crush food and crush it.

-In their structure, they combined the features of molars and canines.
+In their structure, they combine the features of molars and canines.
 They have a rectangular shape, on the chewing surface there are 2 tubercles and a fissure (groove) between them.

 The premolars of the upper jaw are similar in shape, but the second premolar is smaller and has one root, and the first has two.
-The mandibular premolars are rounded.
+The premolars of the lower jaw have a rounded shape.
 The second premolar is slightly larger than the first.
 Each has one root.

-There are only 12 of them, 3 teeth on each of the two sides on the lower and upper jaws.
+There are 12 of them in total, 3 teeth on each of the two sides on the lower and upper jaw.

 The first molars are the largest.
-The first and second large chewing teeth - the molars of the upper jaw have three roots.
-The first molars of the lower dentition are its largest teeth.
-The first and second molars of the mandible have 2 roots.
+The first and second large chewing teeth - the molars of the upper jaw - each have three roots.
+The first molars of the lower dentition are the largest teeth.
+The first and second molars of the lower jaw have 2 roots.

-The third molars of both the upper and lower jaws are very diverse in shape and the number of roots can be different.
+The third molars of both the upper and lower jaws are very diverse in shape and the number of roots can vary.
 They are often called wisdom teeth.

-Timing of wisdom teeth eruption varies from person to person.
-In some, they erupt very early, and due to various defects, they have to be removed.
+The timing of wisdom teeth eruption varies from person to person.
+In some, they erupt very early, and due to various defects they have to be removed.
 For others, wisdom teeth erupt later.

-The part of the tooth coming out of the gum - the crown can tell us a lot about the function of this tooth.
-If it is flat, it is an incisor; if it is sharp, it is a canine; if it is wide and rounded or rectangular, it is a chewing premolar or molar.
+The part of the tooth coming out of the gum - the crown - can tell us a lot about the function of a given tooth.
+If it is flat, it is an incisor, sharp, it is a canine, wide and rounded or rectangular, it is a chewing premolar or molar.

 Knowledge of the structure of teeth and their anatomical features helps us to properly care for them.
-Many people, thanks to this knowledge, have managed to overcome the fear of visiting the dentist.
-Most of the time, fear comes from ignorance.
+Many people, thanks to this knowledge, have managed to overcome their fear of visiting the dentist.
+After all, most often fear is generated by ignorance.

-Healthy teeth are an adornment of a person.
-A snow-white smile, even bite and pink gums indicate that a person has good health, and is generally considered a sign of success.
+Healthy teeth are a decoration for a person.
+A snow-white smile, an even bite and pink gums indicate that a person is in good health and are generally considered a sign of success.

-Why did it happen and why is the teeth given such attention?
+Why did this happen and why are teeth given such attention?

 Teeth are special bone formations that carry out the primary mechanical processing of food.

-Such food requires good effort to process, and therefore healthy teeth have always been an indicator that a person eats well and varied.
+Such food requires good effort to process, and therefore healthy teeth have always been an indicator that a person eats well and variedly.

 Diagram of the structure of human teeth